wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 0.5.1 =
+* Improved subject and body error messages for sending custom emails.
+* Separated opportunity styling and form messages from certain classes, increasing compatibility with themes.

 = 0.5.0 =
 * Added ability to send custom emails to volunteers registered for an opportunity.
 * Added new meta box to display the list of all emails sent to volunteers.